-- Firstly, the Offer of Advance, which includes the latest European Standardised Information Sheet relating to the mortgage.
+- 1. Firstly, the Offer Documents.

-- 2. Secondly, the Mortgage Deed.
+- 2. Secondly, the Standard Security.

 - 3. Thirdly, these Conditions.

 - 4. And fourthly, the Rules.

 3. What you have to pay

 A mortgage is a specific type of loan you can use to help you buy a property.
 For the length or 'term' of your mortgage, you'll make regular monthly repayments.
 Your monthly repayments are calculated so that by the end of the term you will have paid back the whole debt to us.
 Your mortgage is secured against your home, which means you may lose your home if you can't keep up with the repayments.